sktxdev/Git-Tutorial/README.md

 # Git-Tutorial
-A quick tutorial on git commands
+A quick tutorial on git commands.
+Needs better organization, but I wrote this for myself as a reminder since i switch from git to tfs to whatever, and I need this to remind me what side of the brain to use.

 # Starting Fresh